Working out is amazing! When you are able to find a way to move your body that you enjoy and you do it regularly, there’s really nothing better.

 Plus, crunches are actually not good for your pelvic floor, and probably not great for your spine, either (2).
 If you’re putting extra pressure on your upper abs, you can strain your pelvic floor.
 Guess which exercise does exactly that?
 Yep, you guessed it — crunches.

-2- Lifting Too Heavy
+2- Lifting Things That Are Too Heavy

 I’m a huge fan of resistance training, but in the right way for the right woman.
 Unfortunately, going straight for the heavyweights at the gym can cause major issues in your pelvic floor.
-For those that have been diligently working your way up to the bigger weights over the years, this warning is not for you.
+For those that have been diligently working their way up to the bigger weights over the years, this warning is not for you.

 But if you’re newer to weight training, don’t go too far too fast.
 Straining your pelvic floor trying to lift a weight heavier than you can handle is a recipe for injury.

 It bears mentioning here too — if you are in pain and your trainer suggests that you keep going, or you’re ever in a position where you’re taping up excessively and pushing through pain to get through a workout…you’re likely putting your pelvic floor at risk.
 Plus, if you’re exercising through pain, you’re not having fun.
 And if you’re not having fun, you’re missing the point of the exercise.

 3- Jumping And High Impact Moves